linode/docs/docs/development/python/how-to-install-python-on-centos/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'Centos 8 does not come with Python installed.
+description: 'CentOS 8 does not come with Python installed.
 Python 3 is the only supported version of Python.
 This guide will walk you through installing Python 3.8, the latest major release of Python, from source.
-And Installing Python 3.6 on Centos 8.'
+And Installing Python 3.6 on CentOS 8.'
-og_description: 'This guide will walk you through Installing Python 3 on Centos 8'
+og_description: 'This guide will walk you through Installing Python 3 on CentOS 8'
-keywords: ['How to Install Python on Centos 8','Python','Python3','Python 2 end of life']
+keywords: ['How to Install Python on CentOS 8','Python','Python3','Python 2 end of life']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2020-04-27
 modified_by:
   name: Linode
 title: "How to Install Python 3 on CentOS 8"
-h1_title: "How to Install Python on Centos 8"
+h1_title: "How to Install Python on CentOS 8"
 contributor:
   name: Angel Guarisma
   link: Github.com/Guaris
 ---

 Python is a popular programming language created in 2000, by Guido van Rossum.
 It's useful for writing everything from small scripts to full-scale software.
-Python is also a commonly taught programming language for people entering into the field of software development.
-A lot of it's poplularity is based on Python's high level of abstraction that makes writing and reading the code easier than other languages.
+Python is also a commonly adopted programming language by people entering into the field of software development.
+A lot of it's popularity is based on Python's high level of abstraction that makes writing and reading the code easier than other languages.

+As of January 1, 2020, the official version of Python is Python 3.
+Python 2, is no longer a supported language.
+This guide will walk you through installing the latest version of Python 3 on Ubuntu.
+If you are interested in porting your already existing Python 2 code to Python 3, please refer to the [official documentation](https://docs.python.org/3/howto/pyporting.html), on how to do so.

 Unlike other Linux distributions, CentOS 8 does not come with a version of Python installed.
 Currently Python 3.8 is the latest major version of Python.
-The CentOS package repository includes Python 3.6, but Python 3.8 includes support for many large changes in the Python programming language.
-Python 3.8 on Centos 8.
+The CentOS package repository includes Python 3.6, but Python 3.8 includes support for many major changes in the Python programming language.
+This guide will walk you through installing Python 3.8 on CentOS from source.
+It will also cover how to install Python 3.6 from the CentOS repository.

 ## Before You Begin